Skip to Content

 commonly used for surgery on the arms and hands, the legs and feet, or the

-Proper positioning of the needle during a nerve block may involve
+Positioning of the needle during a nerve block may result in

 touching the nerve to be blocked with the tip of the needle.
 When this occurs,